 According to Florida Law, claimants must file a medical malpractice case within two years of the injury.
 The clock starts ticking from the moment the child is born.
 However, some birth defects are not apparent immediately after birth and take longer to detect.
 This could prevent some victims from seeking justice for injuries they didn’t recognize at birth.

 Therefore, the law allows claimants to file a lawsuit two years after discovering the injury or should have learned about it.
-However, you cannot file a claim after four years of the alleged malpractice.
+However, you cannot file a claim after two years of the alleged malpractice.

 In some cases, fraud or concealment of birth injuries could prevent a mother from discovering the defect.
 In these cases, the Statute of Limitations is extended for another two years.
-However, regardless of the discovery and fraud rules, you cannot take legal action once seven years pass.

 How a Pompano Beach Injury Lawyer Can Help